 Right underneath this section, you’ll see quick data related to your site visitors’ behavior, including the number of sessions initiated on your site, the number of page views, the average session duration, and your site’s overall bounce rate.

 You will also see a percentage of change, whether up or down, as compared to the time period you have chosen for this report.
-For example, if you’ve chosen to see the number of sessions and pageviews for the past 30 days, you’ll see this quick data for the past 30 days too.
+For example, if you’ve chosen to see the number of sessions and pageviews for the past 30 days, you’ll see this quick data for the previous past 30 days as well.

 If you keep scrolling down in the Overview Report, you’ll see a simple graph of New vs. Returning Visitors and Device Breakdown.